What is a journal?

 A journal is an accounting mechanism that moves an amount from one nominal account to another.

 How journals work:

-Let's say you prepare your accounts to the end of March each year, and your accountant sends you a bill for £1,000 in June 2014 that covers your accounts to 31st March 2014.
-You need to include that bill in your accounts to 31st March 2014, rather than the following year, so you would post two sets of journal entries:
+For example, if you prepare your accounts to the end of March each year, and your accountant sends you a bill for £1,000 in June that covers your accounts to 31st March.
+You need to include that bill in your accounts to 31st March, rather than the following year, so you would post two sets of journal entries: